"Life had gone so wrong. Everything had broken down ”.

 Completely unknowingly, he became my target image.

 I could also have hated him for his prosperity and in this nailed myself in misery.

 But he became my driving force.
 My motivation.
 I would just go into the heat again, cross the line to the inclusive side of life.

 3 months later, malnourished and frighteningly alone, I dared to swallow my pride and sought food through social.
 I had still paid taxes in my life and thought that "maybe I can ask Sweden for help".

 Little did I know that I would meet there what became not only survival but also life.
 A man with a cold.
 A young Social Services woman who brought cordiality, sensitivity and the gift of giving to work.

 She not only saw me, she also believed in me.
 And she gave me the chance.

-The road back was tough, filled with mental war and total sacrifice.
-Even today, I do not understand that I did.
-But the dream of one day being able to have a banknote again in my pocket, a key to my own door and maybe even of love in my life, yes it had been nourished.
+The way back was strenuous, filled with mental warfare and total sacrifice.
+I still do not understand that I was powerful with it.
+But the dream of one day having a banknote in my pocket again, a key to my own door and maybe even love in my life, yes it had been nourished.

 Two years later I went into the said tobacco shop, there on Hornsgatan on Södermalm in Stockholm ..